linterjs/core/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/linterjs/general)

 This is the core component of `@linter`.
-This is used by the cli, editor integrations and linter adapters.
+This is used by the cli, editor integrations and linter providers.